 EMV biometric card and nowhere else

-The cardholder biometric data is enrolled at the Bank branch using either a secure tablet with the assistance of a teller or 24/7 with a kiosk: the fingerprint reference data is securely stored in the card's secure chip.
+The fingerprint reference data is securely stored in the card's secure chip.
 It is not kept on the Bank's servers nor sent over the air to a personalization bureau.

-This very rigourous and privacy-friendly enrolment process is key for the success of biometrics in payment applications.
-It is very similar to popular self-enrolment processes available on leading smartphones brands.
+This very rigorous and privacy-friendly enrollment process is key for the success of biometrics in payment applications.
+It is very similar to popular self-enrollment processes available on leading smartphones brands.